-- 2.4.1 Description of the structure State of the Netherlands Root CA G1 and G2 Within the central part of the structure of the State of the Netherlands Root CA G1 and G2, a number of actors are distinguished.
-These actors are: - 1. the Government (Ov)-PA, responsible at the highest level for laying down the policy and general standards that apply within the structure of the State of the Netherlands Root CA G1 and G2 and the issue of certificates; - the Ov-CA, concerns a technical component that produces the highest (or Root) certificate within the structure of the State of the Netherlands Root CA G1 and G2 and produces certificates for the underlying domain CAs; - the Domain (D)-PA, that is responsible for the domain-specific content of the Ov-PA standards, and determines the conditions of the issue of certificates within a domain; - 4. the D-CA, concerns a technical component that performs the actual production of certificates for the CSPs.
+- Organisation Person - Citizen - Organisation Services - Autonomous Devices - 2.4.1 Description of the structure State of the Netherlands Root CA structure Within the central part of the structure of the State of the Netherlands Root CA structure, a number of actors are distinguished.
+These actors are: - 1. the Government (Ov)-PA, responsible at the highest level for laying down the policy and general standards that apply within the structure of the State of the Netherlands Root CA and the issue of certificates; - the Ov-CA, concerns a technical component that produces the highest (or Root) certificate within the structure of the State of the Netherlands Root CA and produces certificates for the underlying domain CAs; - 3. the Domain (D)-PA, that is responsible for the domain-specific content of the Ov-PA standards, and determines the conditions of the issue of certificates within a domain; - 4. the D-CA, concerns a technical component that performs the actual production of certificates for the CSPs.